microsoft/vscode-hexeditor/CONTRIBUTING.md

 ## Build and Run

-After cloning the extension and running `npm install` you should execute `npm run webpack-watch` to initiate webpack's file watcher and then use the debugger in VS Code to execute "Run Extension"
+After cloning the extension and running `npm install` execute `npm run webpack-watch` to initiate webpack's file watcher and then use the debugger in VS Code to execute "Run Extension".

 ### Linting
 We use [eslint](https://eslint.org/) for linting our sources.
 You can run eslint across the sources by calling `npm run lint` from a terminal or command prompt.